Bartender: United States

 Since the late 1700s or possibly the early 1800s, it was illegal for women in Kentucky to be bartenders and to be served spirits or wine while sitting at a bar.
 This was suspended at the beginning of Prohibition in the United States, but was brought back in 1938.
 In 1968, Dixie Demuth (owner of the bar Dixie's Elbow Room) was charged with having a woman bartender and serving a mixed drink to a woman, Demuth’s own daughter, sitting at the bar.
 A Franklin Circuit judge sided with Demuth in 1970, but the case was appealed to the Kentucky Court of Appeals, which was then the highest court in Kentucky.
 In 1972 that court ruled in Demuth’s favor, legalizing women bartending and being served spirits or wine while sitting at bars in Kentucky.

 After the end of Prohibition in the United States in 1933, Milwaukee did not grant women bartending licenses, unless the women were the daughters or wives of the bars’ owners.
 In 1970, Dolly Williams filed a complaint with the state regarding this, and the Wisconsin Department of Industry, Labor, and Human Relations ordered the city to stop banning female bartenders.
 Milwaukee appealed against this, but in March 1971, a Madison court sided with Wisconsin and Milwaukee's common council announced that beginning April 1, 1971, gender would stop being an obstacle to obtaining a bartending license.

+From 1947 until 1971, women were banned from bartending in California unless they were the bar's owner or were married to the bar's owner.
+The case overturning this law was Sail’er Inn, Inc. v.
+Kirby, decided by the Supreme Court of California; it overturned the law but added a new provision banning women from tending bar topless.